On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization

-The Krasnosel'ski\u{\i}–Mann and Halpern iterations are classical schemes for approximating fixed points of nonexpansive mappings in Banach spaces, and have been widely studied in more general frameworks such as $CAT(\kappa)$ and, more generally, geodesic spaces.
+\begin{OMabstract} The Krasnosel'ski\u{\i}–Mann and Halpern iterations are classical schemes for approximating fixed points of nonexpansive mappings in Banach spaces, and have been widely studied in more general frameworks such as $CAT(\kappa)$ and, more generally, geodesic spaces.
 Convergence results and convergence rate estimates in these nonlinear settings are already well established.
-The contribution of this paper is to extend to complete $CAT(0)$ spaces the proof techniques originally developed in the linear setting of Banach and Hilbert spaces, thereby recovering the same asymptotic regularity bounds and to introduce a novel optimizer for Hyperbolic Deep learning based on Halpern Iteration similarly to HalpernSGD \cite{foglia2024halpernsgd,colao2025optimizer} in Euclidean setting.
+The contribution of this paper is twofold: first, we extend to complete $CAT(0)$ spaces proof techniques originally developed in the linear setting of Banach and Hilbert spaces, thereby recovering the same asymptotic regularity bounds; second, we introduce a Halpern-type optimizer for hyperbolic optimization as a nonlinear counterpart of the Euclidean HalpernSGD scheme.